mattermost/mattermost-handbook/operations/workplace/it/software-systems.md

 # Software Systems

 #### 50% complete.
 This guide, along with all our guides, is a work-in-progress and iterates as we consider new data and frameworks.

 The IT team at Mattermost looks to empower everyone with the software systems they need to work effectively.
 A default list of applications is automatically provisioned to each staff member on their start date based off their role.

-An additional list of applications that can be requested are available through the helpdesk portal \([https://helpdesk.mattermost.com](https://helpdesk.mattermost.com)\).
+An additional list of applications that can be requested are available through the helpdesk portal: [https://helpdesk.mattermost.com](https://helpdesk.mattermost.com).

 ## Software inactivity